larryknaebelobsidian/kingdom/Proposition 9. The nature of, and the things pertaining to the kingdom, can only be ascertained within the limits of Scripture..md

 tags:
   - toc
 ---
+# Proposition 9.
+The nature of, and the things pertaining to the kingdom, can only be ascertained within the limits of Scripture.

 > One of the distinguishing results of the Reformation was "the resurrection of the Bible," making it, as in the Apostolic era, the object of constant citation and appeal.
 > p.
 110 Vol. 1 Prop.
 9